 The Snoqualmie River Hydrologic Study: Evaluation of Flooding Trends and Current Conditions is an independent technical analysis of a variety of issues related to potential flooding changes in the Snoqualmie River basin.
 The study was conducted by a consulting firm, Watershed Science & Engineering, on behalf of King County.
-Dr. Ed McCarthy conducted an independent technical review on behalf of Snoqualmie Valley residents and stakeholders to verify the integrity of the methods and to ensure the study addressed community concerns.
+Ed McCarthy, PhD, conducted an independent technical review on behalf of Snoqualmie Valley residents and stakeholders to verify the integrity of the methods and to ensure the study addressed community concerns.

 The scope of the second phase was based on public feedback that flooding has worsened in recent years, particularly in the lower Snoqualmie Valley.
 Many community members have also said that the USGS river gage measurements are inconsistent and often do not correlate with flooding impacts.
 The study’s scope was expanded based on input from the Snoqualmie Valley Preservation Alliance and comments received at the March 22, 2016, public meeting for the Phase 1 Study to include a greater investigation into sediment accumulation and how this may affect flooding changes.
 The scope was expanded a second time to include an analysis of flood stage at the Carnation gage and highwater marks from past floods, based on public feedback on the draft report.

 The Phase 2 Study: